 - Especially strong urine odor

-If you see warning signs of a urinary tract infection in your cat, it’s important to see a veterinarian.
-If a UTI is the prime suspect, your vet may recommend a common antibiotic even before receiving results from your cat’s urine test.
+If you see warning signs of a urinary tract infection in your cat, it's important to contact a veterinarian.
+The vet will do a physical exam and likely collect a urine sample for urinalysis.
+If a UTI is the prime suspect, your vet may prescribe antibiotics even before receiving results from your cat's urine test.

 With a vet's diagnosis in hand, you still play a crucial part in helping treat your cat at home.
 If your vet has prescribed an antibiotic, you'll need to make sure to give all the medicine for as long as recommended.